cromachina/fanbox-bot/README.md

 Only users who are currently Fanbox subscribers will appear in the Fanbox supporter list.
 If they unsubscribe immediately after subscribing, they will not show up in the list!
 This is a limitation of Fanbox.

-However, when `allow_fallback` is set to `True` and `fallback_role` is configured, the bot will try to determine if the unsubscribed Fanbox subscriber had subscribed in the past, and then assign a default role to them.
+However, when `allow_fallback` is set to `True` and `fallback_role` is configured, the bot will try to determine if the unsubscribed Fanbox user had subscribed in the past, and then assign a default role to them.
 Because details of which Fanbox plan was purchased is not available from the API, we cannot precisely determine which role to assign.
 This is fine if you only have one role to assign.

 ## Other functionality
 The bot can be configured to periodically purge old users without roles.